SSH authentication with Azure Active Directory

 Secure Shell (SSH) is a network protocol that provides encryption for operating network services securely over an unsecured network.
-It's commonly used in Unix-based systems such as Linux.
+It's commonly used in systems like Unix and Linux.
 SSH replaces the Telnet protocol, which doesn't provide encryption in an unsecured network.

 You can use SSH authentication with Active Directory when you're: